✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Automation troubleshooters

 Filter failed actions by recipe and date; chase down silent failures before they break a customer-facing flow.
+The trigger _meta panel shows what data flowed in, so debugging starts with facts, not guesses.

 Compliance & audit